moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 .. _The Hacker Within: http://www.thehackerwithin.org/davis/

-Outside of the university, I was able to visit Olin College in September for their SCOPE_ [4]_ day and learn about their innovative senior design program among many other aspects of their engineering educations methods.
+Outside of the university, I was able to visit Olin College in September for their SCOPE_ [#]_ day and learn about their innovative senior design program among many other aspects of their engineering education methods.
 I taught a two-day `Software Carpentry Workshop`_ at iHub in Nairobi, Kenya in June.
 I mentored two Google Summer of Code students in the summer of 2015 and two in summer of 2016 that developed SymPy modules for enhancements used in MAE |_|